 - Packaging

-Reducing manufacturing often improves productivity and customer satisfaction.
+Reducing manufacturing lead time often improves productivity and customer satisfaction.

 Many modern manufacturers use automation and process optimization to shorten production cycles.